Hydro-Alum/Hydro-Alum/README.md

 * ⚛️ REACT
 * 📶 FLASK

+## Gossip 😃
 - 🔭 I’m currently working on An interactive and reactive quiz app that grades and monitors users' progress
 - 🌱 I’m currently learning Frontend frameworks and graphsql
 - 👯 I’m looking to collaborate on Any Project on web development
 - 💬 Ask me about tech..
-I love tech talks :)
+I love tech talks 😃
 - ⚡ Fun fact: I love coding and football